The best beaches near London

 Another seaside spot in Kent popular with families and Londoners alike is pretty Broadstairs, with its seven sandy beaches, scenic clifftop walks, quaint fishermen's cottages and independent shops.

-Head to central Viking Bay for bucket loads of family fun, Botany Bay for a more unspoilt and secluded vibe, or Joss Bay for fun activities including surfing and sandcastle-building.
+Head to central Viking Bay for bucket loads of family fun, Botany Bay for a more unspoilt and secluded vibe, or Joss Bay for fun activities like surfing and sandcastle-building.

 Where is it and how can I get there?
 Approximately one and a half hours from London.
 Take a direct train from London St Pancras or London Victoria to Broadstairs.